onnx/models/contribute.md

 1. **Model Source**: You should provide the source file for the model (.py format).

-1. **Source File**: Place the source file under `onnx\models\toolchain\models` and place the onnx file under the appropriate task category in the repo root.
+    Place the source file under `onnx\models\toolchain\models` and place the onnx file under the appropriate task category in the repo root.
 All pretrained models should include valid weights.

     The source file must include the following labels at the top of the file:

         - Author - Name of the organization or the creator of the model
         - Task - For example, Computer Vision, Natural Language Processing (NLP), Audio Processing, MultiModal, Generative AI ,Graph Machine Learning ...
         - License: Submissions should be under one of the following licenses: Apache-2.0, BSD-3, or MIT.

         For the correct format of these labels, please refer to the example here (todo: add link).

 1. **Dependencies**: Add any additional requirements run your model to `onnx\models\toolchain\model\requirements.txt`(todo: insert link) file.

-1. **Documentation**: While optional, we highly encourage you to provide a README file with:
-    - A detailed description of the model.
-    - Instructions for use, including setup and execution.

 1. **Large Files**: If your model includes large weight files, manage them with Git LFS.